Approaching the Unknown: Release

-In April 2016, Vertical Entertainment acquired U. S. distribution rights to the film, while Paramount Home Media Distribution acquired home media distribution and video on demand rights.
+In April 2016, Vertical Entertainment acquired U.S. distribution rights to the film, while Paramount Home Media Distribution acquired U.S. home media distribution and video on demand rights as well as worldwide distribution rights outside Japan, Korea, Taiwan, the Middle East and South Africa.
 The film was released on June 3, 2016.

-Critical reception
+Reception

 The film has received mixed reviews from critics.
 It has a critic approval rating of 43% on the review aggregator Rotten Tomatoes with an average rating of 5/10 based on 21 reviews.
-It also has a score of 53 out of 100 on Metacritic, based on 13 critics, indicating "mixed or average reviews".
+It also has a score of 53 out of 100 on Metacritic, based on 13 critics, indicating "mixed or average" reviews.

 Despite its mixed reactions, Strong's performance was praised, with Ben Kenigsberg of The New York Times saying: "If Approaching the Unknown isn't entirely satisfying, Mr. Strong reaches high with his portrayal of the unraveling of a man who believes survival is a matter of engineering."